 Paul Kaplan, Professor of Art History, Purchase College, SUNY

 Daniele Fiorentino, Professor of U.S. History and Political Science, Università degli Studi Roma Tre

 Sergio Cortesini, Assistant Professor of Art History, Università di Pisa

 Karen Lemmey, Curator of Sculpture, Smithsonian American Art Museum

 Amelia Goerlitz, Fellowship and Academic Programs Manager, Smithsonian American Art Museum

-“The Course of Empires” is the companion conference to Hybrid Republicanism: Italy and American Art, 1840-1918, held at the American Academy in Rome in October 2016.
+“The Course of Empires” was the companion conference to Hybrid Republicanism: Italy and American Art, 1840-1918, held at the American Academy in Rome in October 2016.
 Both events were made possible by the Terra Foundation for American Art, which is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
-SAAM is pleased to present this program in collaboration with the Embassy of Italy in DC and the Italian Cultural Institute.
-We are especially grateful to His Excellency Armando Varricchio, the Italian Ambassador to the United States, for serving as the honorary patron for this conference.
+SAAM was pleased to present this program in collaboration with the Embassy of Italy in DC and the Italian Cultural Institute.
+We were especially grateful to His Excellency Armando Varricchio, the Italian Ambassador to the United States, for serving as the honorary patron for this conference.